Features

 Resolving Findings

 You can mark bugs and flags as resolved once you’ve addressed them or determined they don’t require action.
-Resolved items are dimmed in the sidebar and sorted to the bottom of each section.CLI
+Resolved items are dimmed in the sidebar and sorted to the bottom of each section.Review Actions

 The Devin Review CLI lets you run code reviews directly from your terminal.
 This is especially useful for private repositories or when you want a streamlined local workflow.Installation & Usage